noodleflake/pyioc/README.md

 ## Sample Usage

-In the repository see `sample` directory
+In the pyioc repository see `sample` directory

 ```python
 from libs.service_locator import ServiceLocator